jakobkmar/hglabor-kits/readme.md

 and [KSpigot](https://github.com/bluefireoly/KSpigot).

 Make sure to add `spigot-language-kotlin` as a "compileOnly" dependency and provide its plugin at runtime.
-Also, do not forget to read the setup guide of KSpigot`.
+Also, do not forget to read the setup guide of KSpigot.

 ## Usage